JeremiahKaren/35percent.github.io/_posts/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring.md

 Following this we [discovered](http://35percent.org/2015-03-18-stand-up-for-more-social-housing/) that 44 social rented units had been lost from the Bermondsey Spa regeneration and had instead been switched to affordable rent, at 62% market rent, by housing provider Notting Hill Housing Trust (NHHT).

 ![](http://35percent.org/img/bspaexchange.png)
-*Southwark News coverage of of the story [21/05/15](http://www.southwarknews.co.uk/news/southwark-council-probes-44-missing-social-homes/), [01/10/15](http://www.southwarknews.co.uk/news/council-takes-no-legal-action-over-44-missing-social-housing-units/), [11/02/16](http://crappistmartin.github.io/images/SN_affordablerent.pdf)*
+*Local news coverage of the story: [21/05/15](http://www.southwarknews.co.uk/news/southwark-council-probes-44-missing-social-homes/); [01/10/15](http://www.southwarknews.co.uk/news/council-takes-no-legal-action-over-44-missing-social-housing-units/); [11/02/16](http://crappistmartin.github.io/images/SN_affordablerent.pdf)*

 The lost Bermondsey Spa homes were raised at the [Aylesbury estate CPO inquiry](http://35percent.org/2015-05-16-aylesbury-cpo-inquiry-extra-time/) in May 2015.
 The Council assured the inquiry that it had robust procedures in place and that it monitored compliance of S106 affordable housing provision every 12-18 months.
 This was evidently not true, but was asserted to show that NHHT could be trusted to deliver social rented housing in the Aylesbury regeneration.

 ![](http://35percent.org/img/CPO_ExplanatoryNote12May2015.png)